vignettes/sos4R-vignette-04-extensions.Rmd

 A list of named functions to be used by the parsing methods to convert data values to the correct R type, which are mostly based on the unit of measurement code.

-The conversion functions always take two parameters: x is the object to be converted, sos is the service where the request was received from.
+is the service where the request was received from.

-The available functions are basically wrappers for coercion functions, for example as.double().
-The only method exploiting the second argument is the one for conversion of time stamps which uses the time format saved with the object of class SOS in a call to strptime.
+.
+The only method exploiting the second argument is the one for conversion of time stamps which uses the time format saved with the object of class SOS

-value.string <- sosConvertString(x = value, sos = mySOS)
+value <- 2.0 value.string <- sosConvertString(x = value, sos = mySOS) print(class(value.string))

 ## [1] "character"

-value.double <- sosConvertDouble(x = value, sos = mySOS)
+value <- "2.0" value.double <- sosConvertDouble(x = value, sos = mySOS) print(class(value.double))

 ## [1] "numeric"

-value.logical <- sosConvertLogical(x = value, sos = mySOS)
+value <- "1" value.logical <- sosConvertLogical(x = value, sos = mySOS) print(class(value.logical))

 ## [1] "logical"

-value.time <- sosConvertTime(x = value, sos = mySOS)
+value <- "2010-01-01T12:00:00.000" value.time <- sosConvertTime(x = value, sos = mySOS) print(class(value.time))

 ## [1] "POSIXct" "POSIXt"

 The full list of currently supported units can be seen below.
-It mostly contains common numerical units which are converted to type double.
+It mostly contains common numerical units which are converted to type double

 ## [1] "fallBack"